hoshangc09/used-car-price-prediction/README.md

 To interact with the predictive model:

 1. Clone the repository to your local machine.
-2. Install all required packages listed in `requirements.txt`.
-3. Execute the Jupyter notebook to view the model-building process and tweak as needed.
+2. Execute the Jupyter notebook to view the model-building process and tweak as needed.

 ## Insights for Dealerships